 Voiced by: Keiji Fujiwara (JP), Michael Kopsa (EN), Gerardo Reyero (LA, Anime)

-In the first two games, is a solo Navi always seen guarding WWW territory.
+In the first two games, he is a solo Navi always seen guarding WWW territory.
 In the anime he was created by Lan's grandfather Tadashi Hikari to monitor and guide the flow of data, however due to a virus he became corrupted and had to be sealed away.
 In the manga, he is an ancient Navi that helps MegaMan with his Style Change.

 - Adaptational Badass: In the games he's just an optional boss with no significance to the plot.
 In the anime he's an unstoppable menace that the combined efforts of Mega Man and Proto Man couldn't stop.